manuelror/mapping-back/README.md

 # node-template
-Template for a back in nodejs
+Template for a back in nodejs usgin mongodb with mongoose